 The short version.

-Expect to pay $400-$700 at an independent dental hygienist clinic in the GTA, $500-$800 at a general dental practice, and $800-$1,200+ at a boutique cosmetic dental office.
-The treatment is identical at all three.
-Avoid anything advertised under $300 — it's almost certainly not real Philips ZOOM.
+Expect to pay $300-$600 at an independent dental hygienist in the GTA, $500-$800 at a general dental practice, and $800-$1,200+ at a boutique cosmetic dental office.
+The treatment is identical at all three — same Philips gel, same lamp, same 6-8 shades.
+What you're paying for above $300 is overhead, not outcome.
+Be skeptical below about $250, where authentic ZOOM stops being deliverable.
 And ask explicitly what's included: a slightly higher-priced bundle often beats a stripped-down low quote.